ShinobiCCTV/Shinobi/README.md

 Shinobi is an Open Source CCTV software written in Node.JS.
 Designed with multiple account system, Streams by WebSocket, and Save to WebM.
 Shinobi can record IP Cameras and Local Cameras.
 Supported Cameras : https://github.com/moeiscool/Shinobi/wiki/Supported-Cameras

-Future Git for Team Shinobi
+This is the future Git for Team Shinobi

 For now head on over to : https://github.com/moeiscool/Shinobi

 <center>